Can T-Mobile US Inc. (TMUS) Remain Competitive?

 Based on T-Mobile US Inc. (TMUS), the company’s capital structure generated 147.05 points at debt to equity in total, while total debt to capital is 59.52.
 Total debt to assets is 48.70, with long-term debt to equity ratio resting at 135.69.
 Finally, the long-term debt to capital ratio is 54.93.

-Currently, EBITDA for the company is 6.07B with total debt to EBITDA at 2.25.
-When we switch over and look at the enterprise to sales, we see a ratio of 2.41, with the company’s debt to enterprise value settled at 0.39.
+When we switch over and look at the enterrpise to sales, we see a ratio of 2.41, with the company’s debt to enterprise value settled at 0.39.
 The receivables turnover for the company is 10.07 and the total asset turnover is 0.55.
 The liquidity ratio also appears to be rather interesting for investors as it stands at 0.74.